AlexanderSidorenkov/xyz_create/README.md

 # xyz_create
-come fortran code to creaye .xyz files for molecular dynamics
+some fortran code to create .xyz files for molecular dynamics